cnobile2012/dcolumn/docs/source/configuration.rst

 LOGIN_URL
 =========
 If you want authorization on the API you will need to set the standard Django setting ``LOGIN_URL`` to something reasonable.

 .. code::

-    # Change the URL below to your login path.
+    # Change the URL below to your login path or set it to the path below
+    # to use the admin login.
-    LOGIN_URL = "/admin/"
+    LOGIN_URL = "/admin/login/"

 DColumns Config
 ===============
-To define page location for each field that you enter into the ``DynamicColumn`` table pass a tuple of tuples with the first variable as the key and the second variable as the value.
-They would be referenced in your templates as CSS classes ``{{css.top}}``, ``{{css.center}}``, etc. You can add as many of these as you wish.
+In your settings define page location for each field that you enter into the ``DynamicColumn`` table.
+Pass a tuple of tuples with the first variable as the key and the second variable as the value into the ``dcolumn_manager.register_css_containers`` method.
+They should be referenced in your templates as CSS classes ``{{css.top}}``, ``{{css.center}}``, etc. You can add as many of these as you wish.
 The first object of the tuple becomes a variable so these names must conform to standard Python variable characters.
-See :example-html:`GitHub <books/book_create_view.html>` for an example of template usage.
+See :example-html:`book_create_view.html <books/book_create_view.html#L32>` for an example of template usage.

 .. code::